monicaaa/SoDomestic/excursions.md

 title: Excursions
 permalink: /excursions/
 ---
 If you choose to arrive before Tuesday or stay after Wednesday, the Casa Bianca may have available rooms for you to extend your stay.
-If there is enough interest, we might plan a Quebec City trip immediately after the wedding.
+If there is enough interest (there certainly is!), we will plan a Quebec City trip after the wedding.

 There is also so much to see, eat, and do in Montreal!
 These are our recommendations: